Obesity is a medical condition in which a high amount of body fat increases the chance of developing medical problems.

-People with obesity are at risk for developing these health problems:
+People with obesity have a higher chance of developing these health problems:

-These three things can be used to determine if a person's body fat puts them at risk for developing obesity-related diseases:
+Three things can be used to determine if a person's body fat gives them a higher chance of developing obesity-related diseases:

 Body mass index (BMI) is calculated using height and weight.
 It is used to estimate body fat.

 Starting at 25.0, the higher your BMI, the greater is your risk of developing obesity-related health problems.
 These ranges of BMI are used to describe levels of risk: